Skip to Content

 Akumal turtles feeding on the sea grass underwater

-One of the Akumal turtles feeding on the sea grass
+One of the turtles feeding on the sea grass

 If you are snorkeling independently, you’ll be required to stay within the first 150 feet of shore.
 To find the turtles, look for where the ocean appears darker to find the sea grass on the bottom of the ocean floor.
 This is where the sea turtles feed and where you should head for the best chance of finding them.

 The easiest way to find turtles is to look for the small groups of other snorkelers.
 Where you find a group, you’ll find turtles.
-If you’re going into the Akumal snorkel zone with a “licensed guide,” they will be leading you.
+If you’re going into the Akumal snorkel zone with a “licensed guide,” they SHOULD be leading you, although some visitors report being abandoned by their guides once they pay the fee.

 Buoyed section of ocean with groups of snorkelers and swimmers